dsc-courses/bpd-reference/docs/statistical-inference/obs_and_test_stats.md

        assuming the categories appear in the same order.''' return np.abs(dist1 - dist2).sum() / 2
 ```

-:::note
+::::info note
 **3 Ways of Manually Computing TVD:** 🧮

+*Assume $P$ is the first distribution and $Q$ is the second distribution, and the categories appear in the same order.*

+1. **Follow the Definition:** Calculate the sum of the absolute differences of the proportions of the two distributions $P$ and $Q$, all divided by 2.

+2. **Sum of Positive Differences:** Add only the values where the first distribution $P$ is greater than the second distribution $Q$.
+This essentially sums the excessive probabilities in one distribution over the other.

+3. **Sum of Negative Differences:** Add only the absolute values where the first distribution $P$ is less than the second distribution $Q$.
+This can also be interpreted as adding only the values where the second distribution $Q$ is greater than the first distribution $P$.

+**Any of the three methods can be the optimal choice depending on specific distributions.**

+:::note Example 🌟

 Let's use an example to show how TVD can be computed in three ways.

 In the `full_pets` DataFrame, we found that the color distribution of dogs seems different from that of all pets.
+Let's compute the TVD between the two distributions `Pets_Dist` and `Dogs_Dist`.

 <DataFrameComponent data={'{"columns":["Pets_Dist","Dogs_Dist"],"index":["black","golden","white"],"data":[[0.53,0.44],[0.21,0.12],[0.26,0.44]]}'} />

-*Assume $P$ is one distribution and $Q$ is the other, and the categories appear in the same order.*
-1. **Follow the definition:** Calculate the sum of the absolute differences of the proportions of the two distributions (P and Q), all divided by 2.
+**1. Follow the Definition**
     $$
     \begin{align*}
     \text{TVD}